New awards recognise excellence in student education

 Celebrating excellent practice in student education is the driving force behind a prestigious new awards scheme.

-Apply now for the University Teaching Awards 2021
+Apply now for the University of Leeds Teaching Awards 2021

 With three categories, the scheme is intended to be relevant to colleagues at different career stages and with opportunities to be recognised for individual or team-based activities.

 Up to three winners in each of the categories below will also receive an award certificate together with an invitation to a celebratory event:

 - Early Career University of Leeds Teaching Award – for colleagues with up to five years’ experience of teaching or supporting learning in higher education (each winner receives £2,000)

 - Sustained Excellence University of Leeds Teaching Award – for colleagues with more than five years’ experience (each winner receives £2,000)

 - Collaborative Excellence University of Leeds Teaching Award – for teams (each team receives £500 per contributor up to a maximum of £4,000).

 Winners of the Sustained Excellence and Collaborative categories will also be provided with support and guidance to submit for the National Teaching Fellowship and Collaborative Award for Teaching Excellence schemes respectively.

 Professor Peter Jimack, Interim Deputy Vice-Chancellor: Student Education, said: “The staff and students at Leeds are committed to enabling an excellent student education experience.

 “Our staff who teach and support learning are at the heart of this endeavour, working in partnership with our students to provide an inspiring, challenging and supportive environment, which enables them to achieve their ambitions.